 We understand that a few swimmers will be coming to UCL used to training more than double what we have available.
 We have historically tried to increase the amount of training and discussed this at length with our competitive squad and it was decided that unfortunately most undergraduates aren’t able to commit to more than 5 sessions a week.
 Running any more simply isn’t economically viable.
 However, recently we did put on an additional session for our BUCS swimmers taking their training to 6 sessions a week, and it may be the case that, as a team we opt to hold an additional session (perhaps at the start of the term to get people fit!).
 Ad hoc sessions also take place.
 Additionally, those elite athletes can apply to the centrally funded UCL Elite Athlete Programme which provides a number of benefits including free gym membership, strength and conditioning training and nutritional support.

 It’s worth adding that despite our training schedule, most swimmers who come to UCL drop their PBs.
 In 2014-15, our male butterfly swimmer dropped from a 58.5 to a 55.4 on his 100m fly, our female freestyler went from a 63.2 to a 61.1 on her 100m free and male breaststroker went from 1.11.4 to a 1.08.0 on 100m breast.
-We also have several national- level swimmers who maintain/ decrease times swimming with us, so we are sure you will continue to do well here at UCL swimming.
+However, we also have several national- level swimmers who maintain/ decrease times swimming with us, so we are sure you will continue to do well here at UCL swimming.